rogerdahl/floating-pointer/README.md

 ## Configuration

+The friction and sensitivity settings that control mouse pointer movement after releasing the screen are command line arguments.
+E.g.,:

+    - cargo run -- --friction 0.01 --sensitivity 0.1

-Sensitivity and related settings can be modified by changing the `const` values in `web/settings.js`.
+Sensitivity for the other controls, and related settings can be modified by changing the `const` values in `web/settings.js`.

 - Sensitivity settings: